Variables in Python

 Assigning Values to Variables

-You can assign values to variables using the “ = “ operator.
+You can assign a value to a variable(s) using the “ = “ operator.

 # Assigning an integer